Canadian Personal Finance Blog

 The SMITH Manoeuvre

-Now here is a wild and scarey way to try to hood-wink our tax collectors.
-Go to this site, but for the sake of everyone, don’t do this!
-Take the book out of your library and read what it entails, make your decision after consulting with folks who know what is going on (not just some nut bags BLOG!).
+Here is a wild and scary way to make your mortgage interest tax-deductible.
+You could go to this site, but for the sake of everyone, don’t do this!
+Take the book out of your library and read what it entails.
+After consulting with folks who know what is happening (not just some nut bags BLOG!), decide.

-It sort of starts out oddly, assuming you have $20000 hanging around, but ok, I’ll bite, I have $20,000 hanging around (don’t tell my kids, please).
-Instead of taking that money and PLUNKING it down on my mortgage (or Line Of Credit in my case), BORROW $20,000 dollars to purchase some Equities (presumably stock), THIS you can write off the INTEREST on the loan, because you are INVESTING.
-Take the $20,000 you had and plunk it down on your mortgage, now suddenly $20,000 of your mortgage’s interest is now TAX DEDUCTIBLE!
+Take the $20,000 you had and plunk it down on your mortgage.
+Now suddenly, $20,000 of your mortgage’s interest is tax-deductible!
 Wonderful eh?
-Well, what happens if you choose the wrong EQUITY (the way I am apt to do)?
-Evidently the government are looking into this as well, where if you take a loan out to buy EQUITIES they must make MONEY to be able to deduct the interest.
+What happens if you choose the wrong equity (the way I am apt to do)?
+The government is also looking into this, where if you take a loan out to buy EQUITIES, they must make MONEY to deduct the interest.

 1. “where if you take a loan out to buy EQUITIES they must make MONEY to be able to deduct the interest.
 Anyhow, very scarey stuff by me.”